 Each year during National Volunteer Week (NVW) we celebrate the contribution of the six million people who volunteer across Australia.
-This year the theme is Give a little, Change a lot, to recognise the millions of volunteers who make a big impact in their communities by giving a little of their time.
+This year the theme is Changing Communities.
+Changing Lives, to recognise the millions of volunteers who make a big impact in their communities by giving a little of their time.

 EnergyAustralia’s Social Investment Lead Roberta Steuart says the theme reflects how volunteering is approached within the company.

 “This week is the epitome of our approach to volunteering and the values we hold at EnergyAustralia.
-We’re a business with great potential to make a huge difference in our community,” she says.
+Our volunteering program allows our employees to make a real difference in the communities in which they live and work. “ she says.

-During NVW this year, EnergyAustralia employees from Melbourne, Geelong and Yallourn will be volunteering at seven different charities or primary schools.
+EnergyAustralia employees from all of our Australian offices and sites will be volunteering at nine different charities or primary schools.

-Partner charities include Sacred Heart Mission, Very Special Kids, Australian Business Community Network, St Kilda Mums, Geelong Mums and Foodbank.
+Partner charities include Sacred Heart Mission, Very Special Kids, Australian Business Community Network, St Kilda Mums, Geelong Mums, Very Special Kids and Foodbank.
 EnergyAustralia is also part of breakfast club at two primary schools in Geelong and Yallourn where volunteers make breakfast for those kids who have come to school without.

 Roberta says partners are chosen based on EnergyAustralia’s areas of focus: education (acquiring knowledge) and social inclusion (feeling valued and included).